 Transfers that comply with the above may be made without prior Revenue approval.
 When making a transfer payment, the amount that could be taken in lump sum form should be notified to the receiving scheme.
-Please refer to Chapter 25: Limit on Tax Relieved Pension Funds, as a transfer in excess of a specified monetary amount may trigger a tax charge.
+Please refer to Chapter 25: Limit on Tax Relieved Pension Funds, because a transfer could be a benefit crystallisation event which triggers a tax charge.